ereyomi/ereyomi/README.md

 I help to bring web and app related dream to live.

-I currently work remotely as a Software Engineer at [SOFTESCU](http://softescu.com/).
+I currently work remotely as a Software Frontend Engineer at [SOFTESCU](http://softescu.com/).
 Softescu is a leading software services company based in România with many years of experience in delivering ICT services worldwide.

 - 📫 How to reach me: [LinkedIn/in/ereyomi](https://linkedin.com/in/ereyomi/)